Rye Lifeboat Station

-Rye Lifeboat Station, initially named Camber Lifeboat Station, was located on two different sites during its period of operation, both to the east of Camber Coastguard Station, but to the west of Camber, a village on the east bank of the River Rother estuary, in the county of East Sussex.
+Rye Lifeboat Station, initially named Camber Lifeboat Station, was located on two different sites during its period of operation, both located to the east of Camber Coastguard Station, but to the west of Camber, a village on the east bank of the River Rother estuary, in the county of East Sussex.

 A lifeboat was first stationed at Camber Sands by the Royal National Lifeboat Institution (RNLI) in 1857.

 After operating for 44 years, Rye Lifeboat Station closed on 26 February 1901.

 History

+On 20 March 1838, the ship Hero of Jersey was driven ashore at Camber, East Sussex, whilst on passage to Copenhagen.
+The crew were ultimately rescued, but four coastguards from the Camber station were lost.

 At a meeting of the committee of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) on 5 January 1854, it was noted that the Rye lifeboat, then stationed at Martello Tower No. 31 to the west of Rye, was to be relocated to Camber, just to the east of Rye, and replaced with one designed by Mr Peake.

 However, it would be a further two years before the Rye lifeboat was replaced, and relocated to a new site near Winchelsea Coastguard Station, and a further year until Camber Lifeboat Station was established in 1857, also under the management of the Rye branch of the RNLI.
 A new boathouse was constructed at a cost of £75, close to the Camber Coastguard Station, where a crew would be found.
 A new 30-foot unnamed self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, costing £126, was placed on station.

 Between 1862 and 1863, it was decided to rename Rye Lifeboat Station as Winchelsea Lifeboat Station, with Camber Lifeboat Station then taking the name Rye Lifeboat Station.

 A new 32-foot lifeboat, costing £242, was provided to Rye lifeboat station in 1866, along with a new carriage, costing a further £85.
 Both were transported to the station free of charge, by the South Eastern Railway.
 The cost of the lifeboat was defrayed from the bequest of £400 in 1864, from the late Hon.
 Mrs Fitzroy, of Upper Grosvenor Street, London.
 In accordance with her wishes, the lifeboat was named Arthur Frederick, after her late son.